SEXUAL HARASSMENT IN THE WORKPLACE IS NOT ACCEPTABLE! CALL US TODAY

 Many legal professionals define sexual harassment as unwanted sexual advances, verbal or physical harassment of sexual nature, and sexual favors requests.
 By this definition, sexual harassment doesn’t have to be a physical action.
 Instead, it can be verbal in nature.
 This type of harassment can happen to a person of any gender by another person of any gender.

 What To Do If You’ve Been Sexually Harassed In The Workplace

 Dealing with sexual harassment in the workplace is a sensitive situation.
-The best course of action is going to vary depending on the individual victim and the environment around them.
+The best course of action will vary depending on the individual victim and the environment around them.
 Here are some general things anyone should do if they find themselves being sexually harassed at work.

-Sexual harassment in the workplace is a relatively new law area that has really come to form in recent decades.
-There are many helpful sources that a person who is being harassed can turn to for help in their situation.
-If you’re experiencing sexual harassment in the workplace, then hiring a lawyer is your best option for safe and fair compensation.
+Sexual harassment in the workplace is a relatively new law area that has come to form in recent decades.
+There are many helpful sources that a person being harassed can turn to for help in their situation.
+If you’re experiencing sexual harassment in the workplace, hiring a lawyer is your best option for safe and fair compensation.